 - Dork Tower: Matt is an unemployed, unpopular cartoonist, Igor is running on a scholarship for a fictitious course and the occasional bribe from the U.S. military to never enlist, ever, and Carson is a talking muskrat.
 And Igor buys everything - videogames, new pen and paper games, a metric ton of D20 modules, and so on - usually by raiding the rent jar.
 Despite this, the only actual penalties they seem to suffer are occasional references to cheap food, selling plasma, and being unable to afford something they end up having a few strips later anyway; they regularly visit conventions, keep up with geek culture movies and their DVD releases and are seen playing dozens, if not hundreds, of different games over the strip's history.
 Either Ken, the only one with an actual paying job, is very generous, or this trope is going on.

 - An in-universe example in American Dad!.
 Unlike other examples on this page, it doesn't try to make the viewer believe the characters are poor, instead hangs a lampshade on the characters viewing themselves as "poor".
-Stan Smith is very well off and isn't afraid to show off, to the point where he invites his half-brother Rusty and his family over every Thanksgiving to brag about the stuff he has.
+Stan Smith is very well off and isn't afraid to show off (he does work for the CIA, after all), to the point where he invites his half-brother Rusty and his family over every Thanksgiving to brag about the stuff he has.
 Later, he visits Rusty's home and finds out that Rusty is a billionaire: anything Stan has, Rusty has it times a thousand.
 Suddenly Stan and the rest of his family (excluding Hayley, who had run off a few episodes prior) start complaining about how little they had because they were comparing themselves to Rusty.

-- In Real Life, a 2012 British survey revealed that the population thought a family of four needed £37,000 per year just for necessities.
-If you were to classify people living below that line as "poor", then some poor families are able to have two cars, a flatscreen TV, a house with the mortgage paid off, a mobile phone for everyone in the family, and so on.
+- A 2012 British survey revealed that the population thought a family of four needed £37,000 (about £44,000 or $55,350 in 2020) per year just for necessities.
+If you were to classify people living below that line as "poor", then some poor families are able to have two cars, a flatscreen TV,note a house with the mortgage paid off, a mobile phone for everyone in the family, and so on.